BPMN-sw-evol/AmarraderoLlanero/README.md

 #  Amarradero Llanero

-Amarradero Llanero focuses on integrating Camunda, a business process automation platform, with a .NET Core application.
-The integration allows for the management of workflow and tasks in Camunda while connecting to a PostgreSQL database for storing and retrieving relevant information.
+This repository integrates Camunda, a business process automation platform, with a .NET Core application and a PostgreSQL database instance using Docker virtualization technology for a restaurante called Amarradero Llanero.

 ## Index